 Having been born and raised in Chilliwack, I am so thrilled to be offering mental health services to our community as a Canadian Certified Counsellor.
 I have a graduate degree in Counselling Psychology and a further educational background in Health Sciences and Therapeutic Recreation.
 I am passionate about working with individuals with chronic pain and in supporting others to connect with who they are and who they want to be.
-My areas of focus include: emotional expression, life transition, body image & embodiment, couples counselling, and chronic pain.
+My areas of focus include: emotional expression, life transition, body image & embodiment, and chronic pain.
 I have training in Existential Analysis (EA) and am a trained provider of the trauma-therapy Eye Movement Desensitization and Reprocessing (EMDR).

 “You have been given questions to which you cannot be given answers.
 You will have to live them out - perhaps a little at a time."

 "And how long is that going to take?"

 "I don't know.
 As long as you live, perhaps."